 We at WHO/European Observatory view the information that we collect as a valued asset of which we take great care.
 We will not share, sell, distribute or rent your information – including but not limited to your e-mail address – to anyone.

 Links to other sites

-Some WHO/Europe web subsites provide links to other Internet sites that provide health information.
+Some WHO/European Observatory web subsites provide links to other Internet sites that provide health information.
 Once you link to another site, you are subject to the privacy statement of the new site.
-WHO/Europe and the Observatory do not endorse the sites to which it links.
+WHO/European Observatory does not endorse the sites to which it links.

 How to contact us

 If you have any questions or concerns about the WHO/European Observatory privacy statement, please contact us at firstname.lastname@example.org.

 A cookie is a small amount of data (which often includes an anonymous unique identifier) that is sent to your browser from a web site's computers and stored on your computer's hard drive.
 Each web site can send its own cookie to your browser if your browser's preferences allow it, but (to protect your privacy) your browser only permits a web site to access the cookies it has already sent to you, not the cookies sent to you by other sites.
 Once the user has closed the browser, the cookie will no longer be accessed during that session.
 Many sites do this whenever a user visits, to track online traffic flows.

 Cookies record information about your online preferences.
 Users can set their computers to accept all cookies, to notify them when a cookie is issued, or not to receive cookies at any time.
 You can still use the WHO/European Observatory web site to its fullest advantage even if your browser's preference is set to reject cookies.